JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-setup.md

 [//]: # (title: 1.
-Set up an environment)
+Set up environment)

 Before you create your first application that works on both iOS and Android, prepare an environment for Kotlin Multiplatform Mobile development.

-> * To write iOS-specific code and run an iOS application on a simulated or real device, you'll need a Mac with macOS.
+> To write iOS-specific code and run an iOS application on a simulated or real device, you'll need a Mac with macOS.
 > These cannot be performed on other operating systems, such as Microsoft Windows.
 This is an Apple requirement.
-> * To work with shared code or Android-specific code, you can use any computer with an operating system supported by
-> Android Studio.
 >
-{type="note"}
+{type="warning"}

 ## Install all the necessary tools